Minnesota Wildflowers

 Detailed Information

-[photo of flowers] There are a few to several flowers at the end of long, naked, loosely branching stems at the top of the plant.
-Flowers are 1½ to 2½ inches across, have 8 to 15 yellow petals (ray flowers) and yellow center disk flowers.
+[photo of flowers] There are 1 to a few flowers at the end of long, naked, loosely branching stems at the top of the plant, with a small, leafy bract at the base of the branch.
+Flowers are 1½ to 2½ inches across, have 8 to 15 yellow rays (petals) and yellow center disk flowers.

-[photo of leaves] There is a rosette of long-stemmed leaves around the base of the plant, plus 1 to a few pairs of oppositely attached small leaves widely spaced up the main stem.
+[photo of leaves] There is a rosette of long-stalked leaves around the base of the plant, plus 1 to 4 pairs of small, widely spaced, oppositely attached stem leaves.
 Basal leaves are up to 4 inches long and 1½ inch wide that are oval to triangular in shape, with a blunt or pointed tip.
-The stem leaves are similarly shaped, with little or no leaf stem.
+The stem leaves are similarly shaped, with little or no stalk.
 All leaves are toothless or nearly so and are very rough to the touch.
-The main stem is covered in flattened hairs and is often reddish brown.
+The stem is covered in appressed hairs and is often reddish brown.

 Notes: